polinaprinii/DAP-Project/README.md

 - PCR Total - total number of tests performed

 ***Programmatic Approach:***
-Our dataset was loaded, cleaned and analysed using R Studio.
+Our datasets were loaded, cleaned and analysed using R Studio.

 These steps were undertaken:
 1. Downloading the csv dataset from GitHub.
-2. Reading the csv dataset in R Studio using read.csv() function and UTF-8-BOM file encoding.
+2. Reading the csv dataset in R Studio using read.csv() function and UTF-8-BOM file.
 3. Analysing and visualising the data.
-Creating a Random Forest Model, which shows how different age group and gender influance the number of positive tests.
-4. Writing the final dataset into a csv file.
-This file won't be used for the final linear regression.
+4. Writing the final dataset into a csv file which will be later used for the multiple linear regression.
 5. Uploading the final dataset into MongoDB using mongo() function.

 ### Global Confirmed Cases and Death Rates - Alun Price ###
 This section of the project aims to utilise a data pipeline to extract, transform and load the cumulative data available from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.